IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/exercise-4.md

     ![](../assets/ocp-deployments.png)

-2. In the YAML editor, go to line 44.
-In the section **template > spec > containers**, add the following resource limits into the empty resources.
+2. In the YAML editor, search the section **template > spec > containers** to add some resource limits.
 Replace the `resources {}`, and ensure the spacing is correct -- YAML uses strict indentation.

     ![](../assets/ocp-limits-yaml.png)